Skip to content

 Week view of Google Calendar which shows all scheduled meetings and the user's remaining availability.

-With Calendly, this is all managed in the Calendly dashboard.
+With Calendly, all meetings are managed in the Calendly dashboard—you don't get a weekly overview of your schedule.

 List view of booked appointments in the Calendly dashboard.